Daniel Lindsay

 Dan Lindsay is an American documentary filmmaker.
 He is the co-director, producer and an editor of the 2011 sports documentary Undefeated, which received the 2011 Oscar for Best Documentary Feature.

-Lindsay and T. J. Martin co-directed LA 92 for National Geographic Channel in early 2017.
-In June 2017, Lindsay was nominated for the Primetime Emmy Award for Exceptional Merit in Documentary Filmmaking.
+Lindsay and T. J. Martin co-directed LA 92 for National Geographic Channel in 2017, which went on to win the Primetime Emmy Award for Exceptional Merit in Documentary Filmmaking.

 In 2021, Lindsay and T. J. Martin co-directed a documentary film about the life of singer Tina Turner, titled Tina, for HBO.
-The same year, Lindsay signed a first look deal with Imagine Documentaries.
+The same year, Lindsay and Martin signed a first look deal with Imagine Documentaries.

+In 2023, Lindsay and T. J. Martin founded a production company, Everyone Else, dedicated to telling compelling stories from all walks of life.
+The company works across a diverse range of styles, mediums, and platforms, with a focus on cinematic documentary films and series.
+Everyone Else's first production was the four-part series Earnhardt about legendary NASCAR driver Dale Earnhardt, which debuted on Amazon Prime Video in May 2025.